 - At least 80% of program students will complete the program and degree (BS and MS) requirements within 4.5 years.

 - Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation

 - Eighty percent (80%) of responding employers will agree that the program graduate exhibits the knowledge and skills demonstrated by competent entry-level dietitian nutritionists

 - Ninety percent (90%) of program graduates responding to an alumni survey will rate themselves as prepared or well-prepared for their first position

-To prepare graduates to provide culturally competent, evidence-based nutrition care to any persons, with emphasis on populations with limited access to food and nutrition services.
+- To prepare graduates to provide culturally competent, evidence-based nutrition care to any person, with emphasis on populations with limited access to food and nutrition services.

 Upon completion of the program, ninety percent (90%) of new graduates will rate their perceived preparation for an entry-level dietetics position as either prepared (good) or well-prepared (excellent)